KQM-git/TCL/docs/evidence/equipment/weapons.md

 <TabItem value="directions" label="Directions">
 1. File &gt; Make a Copy
 2. Navigate to "Sim" sheet
-3. Change Base Crit % & Refine Rank
+3. Change Base CRIT % & Refine Rank

 </TabItem>
 </Tabs>

-* Ran simulations \(using google sheet's randomize function\) over 10,000 runs, each for 5%, 15% and 50% crit rate.
+* Ran simulations \(using google sheet's randomize function\) over 10,000 runs, each for 5%, 15% and 50% CRIT Rate.
-* Recorded the average crit occurence for each set of 10,000 runs, for 10 times.
+* Recorded the average CRIT occurence for each set of 10,000 runs, for 10 times.
-* Averaged the results from 10 trials and came up with the average effective crit rate.
+* Averaged the results from 10 trials and came up with the average effective CRIT Rate.
 * The same was done for refinement rank 1, 3 and 5.

 [Data](https://i.imgur.com/youmor6.png)